 Scottish Trust Deeds

-That is to enable the debtor to avoid bankruptcy, and the creditors to receive a better repayment than would have been possible were the debtor to be declared bankrupt.
-Although this form of debt help for Scotland would be a good choice for you if your debt situation is such that it was the best solution for you, many people are nevertheless unsure as to their position regarding their assets.
+A trust deed enables the debtor to avoid bankruptcy, and the creditors to receive a better repayment than would have been possible were the debtor to be declared bankrupt.

 The trust deed is set up by a trustee.
 They will work out together the whole agreement and will manage it.
 A trustee is an insolvency practitioner, and as such is regulated by law and also by their regulatory body.